 - Lightly grease an 8x8 baking dish (or equivalent) with extra virgin olive oil or coconut oil.

-- In a medium mixing bowl, whisk together the almond milk (or milk of your choice), egg, honey, vanilla, cinnamon and ¼ teaspoon sea salt.
+- In a medium mixing bowl, whisk together the almond milk (or milk of your choice), egg, honey, vanilla, cinnamon, baking powder and ¼ teaspoon sea salt.

 - Pour into the baking sheet.